CoinCheung/gdGPT/README.md

                         "api_name": "search",
                         "api_param": "{\"query\": \"GuoChanQu\", \"version\": \"King James Version\"}", "api_res": "Status Code: 200.
 Response: {\"search_results\":[{\"book\":\"Mark\",\"chapter\":12,\"verse\":31,\"text\":\"And the second is like, namely this, Thou shalt love thy neighbour as thyself.
 There is none other commandment greater than these.\"},{\"book\":\"Matthew\",\"chapter\":22,\"verse\":39,\"text\":\"And the second is like unto it, Thou shalt love thy neighbour as thyself.\"},{\"book\":\"Luke\",\"chapter\":10,\"verse\":27,\"text\":\"And he answering said, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbour as thyself.\"}]}", },
                 ],
-                "ans": "The search tool returned three results, all from the King James Version of the Bible.\nThe phrase \"love your neighbor\" can be found in Mark 12:31, Matthew 22:39, and Luke 10:27 in the King James Version of the Bible.",}], ["ask", "I do not think you are correct."], ["ans", "Then you should ask others, not me."]
+                "ans": "The search tool returned three results, all from the King James Version of the Bible.\nThe phrase \"love your neighbor\" can be found in Mark 12:31, Matthew 22:39, and Luke 10:27 in the King James Version of the Bible.", }
+            ],
+            ["ask", "I do not think you are correct."], ["ans", "Then you should ask others, not me."]
         ]
     },

     // samples used for mrc, which means one or several rounds of QA based a piece of reference paragraph